arttuladhar/aws-solutions-architect-associate-notes/01-Compute.md

 * AMIs are used to build instances.
 They store snapshot of EBS volume, launch permission and block device mapping that specify the volumes to attach to the instance when it's launched.
 * AMIs are regional service
-* You can create an AMI from existing EC2 instnace that are in either running or stopped state
+* You can create an AMI from existing EC2 instance that are in either running or stopped state
 * Community AMIs are AMIs managed by public (community).
 These AMI come from AWS users, and are not verified by AWS
 * AWS Marketplace - AMIs verified by AWS.
 AWS Marketplace consists of both Free as well as paid version of AMIs
 * Two types of AMI